 We think the beauty, vitality, and infinite wisdom of Macedonia’s UNESCO Ohrid region create a richer world for all humanity.
 We think that the fate of its species and habitats is also shared by its people.
 We think that an initiative composed of scientists, NGO leaders, activists and concerned citizens can ultimately spark a brighter future for all.
-We think that the World Heritage waters and mountain wilderness hold all the inspiration we need.
+We think that World Heritage waters and a mountain wilderness hold all the inspiration we need.

 We think; therefore we protect.

 The Ohrid SOS citizens’ initiative mobilized on 16 January 2015 following a public consultation on changes to the urban plan for the city of Ohrid, which intended, against expert advice, to drain and concrete the Studenchishte Marsh wetland, a haven of biodiversity and life support for UNESCO Lake Ohrid’s World Heritage ecosystems.

 The SOS movement quickly expanded to incorporate opposition to large-scale development plans throughout the Ohrid region, most notably in National Park Galichica, where proposed changes to the management plan foreshadowed road construction, a ski-resort and multifarious urbanization in the coastal zone.